aqaPayam/NakhBot/docs/domain/07-open-decisions.md

 * Send Nakh: 2 credits
 * Unlock one match chat: 4 credits
 * Unlock one Liked By profile: 4 credits

+### Paid action costs

+Status: Closed

+Decision:

+* Send Nakh: 2 credits
+* Unlock one match chat: 4 credits
+* Unlock one Liked By profile: 4 credits

+### Feature unlock expiry model

+Status: Closed

+Decision:

+* FeatureUnlock supports expiry through `expires_at`.
+* FeatureUnlock can expire or be revoked depending on feature type and configuration.
+* Liked By profile unlock expires according to configured unlock duration.
+* Chat unlock is scoped to one Match and remains active until the Match closes, the unlock is revoked, or a configured expiry is reached.
+* Exact expiry durations remain configurable and should not be hardcoded in handlers.
+* Nakh is not modeled as a FeatureUnlock.
+Nakh is a paid action, not persistent feature access.

 ### Payment idempotency